Characterization of the Quasi-Stationary State of an Impurity Driven by Monochromatic Light I - The Effective Theory: Introduction

 Observe that similar models without external light source have been extensively analyzed, see for instance \cite {AlickiLendi2007,AttalJoyePillet2006a,AttalJoyePillet2006b,AttalJoyePillet2006c} and references therein.
 One of the most important questions considered previously (see, e.g., \cite {AttalJoyePillet2006a,AttalJoyePillet2006b,AttalJoyePillet2006c,BachFroehlichSigal2000,JaksicPillet1996b} ) are existence and asymptotic stability of stationary states, especially asymptotic stability of thermal equilibrium states.
 The latter refers to the so--called {}{}``return to equilibrium\textquotedblright{}\ which typically occurs in models involving one thermal reservoir at fixed temperature weakly coupled to an isolated atom.
 Note also that, as soon as there are several thermal reservoirs at distinct temperatures, the system does not possess a thermal equilibrium state, but rather a {}``non--equilibrium stationary state \textquotedblright{}\ (NESS) \cite{JaksicPillet2001b,MerkliMueckSigal2007}.
 In our setting we certainly cannot not expect a thermal equilibrium state to exist due to the optical pump.

-However, it turns out that the atomic block--diagonal dynamics attains for large times a block--diagonal, quasi--stationary state $\varrho$, that is, a stationary state up to small oscillations driven by the optical pump.
-Observables describing quantum coherences between atomic energy levels are not considered.
+However, it turns out that the atomic block--diagonal dynamics attains for large times a quasi--stationary state $\varrho=\varrho|_{\mathfrak{D}}$, that is, a stationary state up to small oscillations driven by the optical pump.
+Here, $\varrho|_{\mathfrak{D}}$ is the restriction of the quasi--stationary state $\varrho$ to the subalgebra $\mathfrak{D}$ of population observables, that is, block--diagonal observables (i.e., observables describing quantum coherences between atomic energy levels are excluded).
 We show that the structure of this quasi--stationary state is uniquely characterized by a rather intuitive balance condition involving population densities only (Theorem \ref{corollary uniqueness limit density matrix}).
 This balance condition reads $(A+B)\varrho=0$.
 The operator $A$ does not depend on the pump and can be interpreted as a matrix of spontaneous transition rates, whereas $B$ is the matrix related to the stimulated transition rates, which are induced by the optical pump.
 We show that $A$ and $B$ satisfy some relations which are conceptually related to the well--known Einstein relations \cite{Einstein1916}.

 Einstein considered an atom interacting with a black body (i.e., broad band) radiation field and derived by phenomenological arguments that the stimulated transition rates $B$ between atomic energy levels are proportional to the radiation density as well as to the spontaneous transition rates $A$.
 In contrast, we consider the situation of a narrow band (i.e., monochromatic field) driving an atom in interaction with a thermal reservoir.
 In this case, we find that the effective stimulated processes are proportional to the intensity of the radiation in this model and that, apart from this simple dependency on the pump intensity, the natural decay rates of the atom (i.e., the dynamical properties of the atom as the pump is turned off) uniquely determines the stimulated transition rates $B$.
 The relevant dynamical parameters turn out to be the decoherence times of the atom, which are purely quantum mechanical objects.
 In a recent work \cite{BermanMerkliSigal2008}, Berman, Merkli and Sigal show for a similar class of models (without pump term, however) that quantum coherences of the atom decay exponentially fast for well--defined time scales $\mathbf{t }_{\mathrm{dec}}$ of decoherence.
 We show that the (pump independent) parameters $\mathbf{t}_{\mathrm{dec}}$ and the intensity of the pump uniquely define effective stimulated rates.